SAN DIEGO – San Diego-based The Heritage Group has launched its first fund product, The Heritage Core Value Fund.

 The real estate firm is planning a $50 million equity raise for the Core Value Fund.
 With leverage in place, the company expects a total capitalization of the fund to be in the range of $100 million to $125 million.
 Target investors in the Fund will include a mixture of high net-worth individuals, family offices, trusts and Registered Investment Advisors.

-“Based upon our growth as well as the success we have had making individual investments for our current clients, a discretionary Fund product is a natural addition to our platform.” said Cortese, managing director with the Heritage Group.
+“Based upon our growth as well as the success we have had making individual investments for our current clients, a discretionary Fund product is a natural addition to our platform,” said Mark Hoekstra, managing director with the Heritage Group.

 Besides San Diego, Heritage plans to expand their hold in the Los Angeles and San Francisco markets by adding 10 to 12 properties in its new commingled fund, with the deal size ranging from $5 million to $20 million.
 The company is interested in buying assets that are located both in downtown and suburban locations.